input-output-hk/peras-design/site/reports/tech-report-2.md

 ***Example.*** Let the active-slot coefficient $\alpha = 0.05 \, \text{slot}^{-1}$ and let $f$ be the fraction of adversarial stake, so $p = \alpha \cdot (1 - f)$ and $q = \alpha \cdot f$.
 Plot the probability of the dishonest boost as a function of the adversarial fraction of stake and the round length.

 ![Per-round probability of dishonest boost (variant) when the active-slot coefficient is 5%.](../diagrams/adversarial-chain-receives-boost-variant.plot.png)

+## Recommendations for Peras Parameters

+> [!TODO]
+> List the recommended ranges for Peras parameters, based on theoretical guidance, analytic results, and simulation studies.

+## Conclusion